Dover (NYSE:DOV) Issues FY 2021 Earnings Guidance

 A number of equities analysts have issued reports on DOV shares.
-Morgan Stanley increased their price target on Dover from $173.00 to $190.00 and gave the stock an equal weight rating in a report on Wednesday.
-Barclays raised their target price on Dover from $165.00 to $185.00 and gave the stock an overweight rating in a research note on Wednesday, July 21st.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Dover from $173.00 to $187.00 and gave the stock a hold rating in a report on Wednesday, October 20th.
+Citigroup upped their price objective on shares of Dover from $185.00 to $196.00 and gave the company a buy rating in a report on Wednesday, October 20th.
+Morgan Stanley upped their price target on Dover from $173.00 to $190.00 and gave the company an equal weight rating in a research report on Wednesday, October 20th.
+Barclays upped their price objective on shares of Dover from $165.00 to $185.00 and gave the stock an overweight rating in a research report on Wednesday, July 21st.
 They noted that the move was a valuation call.
-Citigroup raised their target price on Dover from $185.00 to $196.00 and gave the stock a buy rating in a research note on Wednesday.
-Robert W. Baird lifted their price target on Dover from $176.00 to $193.00 and gave the company an outperform rating in a research report on Wednesday.
-They noted that the move was a valuation call.
-Finally, Royal Bank of Canada raised their price objective on Dover from $163.00 to $171.00 and gave the company a sector perform rating in a report on Wednesday.
-Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Dover currently has a consensus rating of Hold and an average price target of $172.83.
+Finally, Vertical Research began coverage on shares of Dover in a research report on Friday, October 8th.
+They issued a sell rating and a $152.00 price objective on the stock.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Dover presently has a consensus rating of Hold and a consensus target price of $172.83.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
-Investors of record on Tuesday, August 31st were issued a $0.50 dividend.
-The ex-dividend date of this dividend was Monday, August 30th.
-This is a boost from Dover’s previous quarterly dividend of $0.50.
-This represents a $2.00 dividend on an annualized basis and a yield of 1.18%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 15th.
+Shareholders of record on Tuesday, August 31st were given a dividend of $0.50 per share.
+The ex-dividend date was Monday, August 30th.
+This represents a $2.00 dividend on an annualized basis and a yield of 1.19%.
+This is an increase from Dover’s previous quarterly dividend of $0.50.
 Dover’s dividend payout ratio is currently 35.27%.

 Dover Corp. engages in the manufacture of equipment, components, and specialty systems.
 The firm also provides supporting engineering, testing, and other similar services.
 It operates through the following segments: Engineered Products, Fueling Solutions, Imaging and Identification, Pumps and Process Solutions, and Refrigeration and Food Equipment.